-Sierra Boyce of Jupiter says her young son seems to pick up a bad habit just about every day.
+Sierra Boyce of Jupiter says her son seemed to pick up a bad habit just about every day.
 “When he was younger, he would bang his head on things.
 Once he started moving around, he loved to poke the dogs in their eyes,” she says.

 Luckily, most of these of quirks disappeared just about as fast as they came on, Boyce says.
 Except one: eating dirt.

 “My neighbors were no longer fazed by the sight of my boy with a ring of black mud around his lips, nor were his grandmothers, the mailman, the UPS guy, my friends.
-It used to worry me because it seemed strange . . . but he genuinely seems to enjoy it.”
+It used to worry me because it seemed strange . . . but he genuinely seemed to enjoy it,” she says.

-Chris McGinnis, a psychologist with Boys Town South Florida, agrees with Tancig that these habits don’t necessarily signal something is wrong.
-For example, if a child eats dirt regularly, he too recommends talking with the pediatrician, “especially if the child is a picky eater, as this can indicate the child may not be getting enough iron.”
+Dr. Chris McGinnis, a psychologist and founding clinic director at Boys Town South Florida, agrees with Tancig that these habits don’t necessarily signal something is wrong.
+However, if a child eats dirt regularly, he recommends talking with the pediatrician, “especially if the child is a picky eater, as this can indicate the child may not be getting enough iron.”

 Don’t worry about thumb-sucking until age 5, says McGinnis, who echoes Tancig on providing positive reinforcement by praising the child when they’re not engaged in the habit.
 “It can be a powerful behavioral shaping tool,” he says.